 But Upchurch wants people to know that it isn’t an exact reduction in taxes.
 People misunderstand that concept.

-The mortgage company is required by the IRS to send a statement at the end of each year on how much interest and principal you paid on that mortgage.
+The IRS requires the mortgage company to send a statement at the end of each year on how much interest and principal you paid on that mortgage.
 In the beginning of your mortgage, you pay mostly interest.
 But as you start to get into more years of the loan, you begin to pay more of the principal each month and the interest amount goes down – meaning you will have less to deduct.

 Joseph Clemens, certified financial planner and co-founder and owner of Wisdom Wealth Strategies in Denver, likes to be the pragmatist when it comes to the hype about tax benefits of buying a house.